zeusdeux/subsequence-search/README.md

 Search for a given subsequence in a list of strings and transform the resulting list as required.

-It behaves a lot like the sublime text fuzzy search.
+Out of the box it can be made to behave a lot like the sublime text fuzzy search.

-The resulting list can be transformed using chainable transforms.
+The resulting list can be transformed using chainable [transforms](#transforms).

 Demo it [here](http://codepen.io/anon/pen/HvxlL).